The Hard Way (1991 film): Box office

 The Hard Way opened in the United States on March 8, 1991, debuting at number 3 behind The Silence of the Lambs and New Jack City.
 The film ended its domestic run with a lackluster gross of $25.9 million.
-Woods blamed the The Hard Ways tepid audience reception on recent events in the Gulf War, which he thought had made the market unfavorable to a buddy comedy.
+Woods blamed The Hard Ways tepid audience reception on recent events in the Gulf War, which he thought had made the market unfavorable to a buddy comedy.

 According to Box Office Mojo, the film was more successful in international markets, taking in an additional $38,7 million, for a worldwide theatrical gross of $65.6 million (approximately $148 million when adjusted for inflation in 2023).

+Shortly after the film came out Daniel Payne reflected, the film was "not doing as well as they expected.
+No one can quite figure out why.
+It got good reviews, good word-of-mouth, audiences seem to like it, Badham and Cohen think that maybe the buddy-film market dropped out.
+I don’t know.
+They made some creative decisions after I left the project.
+They tried to make it a bigger, broader comedy.
+A stunt comedy.
+Originally, it was more of a relationship film.
+A lot like Sullivan's Travels — it had that feel to it.
+John wanted to make the stunts wilder and make the ending bigger."

 Critical reception

-As of July 2025, on Rotten Tomatoes, the film had a 74% approval rating from 23 critics, with an average rating of 5.8/10.
+As of July 2025, on Rotten Tomatoes, the film had a 76% approval rating from 25 critics, with an average rating of 5.8/10.
 The consensus said, "The Hard Way's overly familiar formula is enlivened by a witty script and the excellent comedic chemistry between Michael J. Fox and James Woods."

 Vincent Canby of The New York Times said that it is "not a perfect comedy by any means, but it is a very entertaining one" and commended its "pure Hollywood" sensibility, writing that it is "sometimes slapdash in execution and sloppy in coherence, but it's written, directed and performed with a redeeming, self-mocking zest."Time Out called it a "light, bright comedy" that "counterbalances Hollywood convention with some very funny swipes at the film industry" and stated, "Badham handles the numerous action sequences with confidence, but the real enjoyment comes from the interplay between the two leads, who revel in the opportunity to send up their images."